harshgup/practice-react-simple-app/README.md

 <!-- all-shields/my-badges:END -->

+# Practice - Simple App React
+This app is started from [Simple App React](https://github.com/Magicianred/react-simple-app), a simple test of React.

+## A way to practice
+To practice try to convert this application into modern react (functional component)

+1. fork this repo
+2. use modern react (React version >= 16)
+- convert all React class component into functional component
+- use hook use hooks instead of lifecycle function

 # Simple App React
-This app is a simple test of React

 ## Available Scripts